 If you suspect your dog is suffering from bloat, don’t waste any time.
 Take him to the vet immediately!

-Conventional treatment of stomach distention (without volvulus) is to pass a long tube into the dog’s stomach through his mouth to relieve the trapped air and fluid in the stomach, which is then washed out.
+For stomach distention (without volvulus), a vet will pass a long tube into the dog’s stomach through his mouth.
+This is to relieve the trapped air and fluid in the stomach, which is then washed out.

-The vet may also suture the wall of the stomach to the abdominal wall to prevent future occurrence of volvulus – a procedure called “gastroplexy”, or anchoring surgery.
+The vet may also suture the wall of the stomach to the abdominal wall to prevent future occurrence of volvulus.
+This is a procedure called “gastroplexy”, or anchoring surgery.

 Prevention of Bloating in Dogs